 What happens if the Omniconvert server stopped responding?

 In this extreme scenario, the active experiments won’t be triggered and their results won’t be affected at all.
 Worst case scenario, there might be a small delay of 1 second in the loading time of your page.
-However, that won’t affect at all the other elements displayed on your website, or other available resources.
+However, that won’t affect all the other elements displayed on your website, or other available resources.

 What is the protocol for extreme situations?

 Omniconvert’s protocol for emergency situations clearly states that our tracking code will skip loading and won’t apply the changes if the time load is above 1 second.
 This security time load checker is used to prevent any influences in the time load and the users’ experience.

 If you want to avoid that small perceived loading time delay, you could also disable the Omniconvert code temporarily, until the issue is fixed.
 We strongly recommend you use this feature instead of removing the Omniconvert code from your website, to avoid losing all your experiments’ data.